TheOdinProject/curriculum/javascript/computer_science/project_recursion.md

 It can be a bit strange to wrap your head around, but just remember you're "dividing and conquering" the problem.
 <div class="lesson-note lesson-note--warning" markdown="1">
-  The Wikipedia article above uses merge sort examples written in C-like code, this code will likely look quite different than what you're used to.
-Don't waste time trying to understand the specifics of the language, just focus on the idea it is trying to get across.
+  The Wikipedia article above uses merge sort examples written in C-like code.
+This code will likely look quite different from what you're used to.
+Don't waste time trying to understand the specifics of the language, and just focus on the idea it is trying to get across.
 </div>
 ### Background viewing